-Susan Gregg Gilmore was born in Nashville, Tennessee, in 1961.
+Susan Gregg Gilmore was born in Nashville, Tennessee.
 She began her writing career at the University of Virginia as a reporter for the school’s award-winning newspaper, The Cavalier Daily.

 After graduating with a degree in history, she assumed a secretarial position with the Smithsonian Institution in Washington, D.C.
 A year later, Gregg Gilmore entered graduate school at the University of Texas at Austin, earning a Master of Arts in American Studies.